monodot/discochap/about.md

 ---
 layout: page
-title: We're all about DJing and Disco
+title: All about DJing and Disco
 permalink: /about/
 ---